rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 This interface is not required to be involved in power management.
 In general, the `SoC` `DRM` driver should be designed to minimize the power consumption of the device.

 ### Asynchronous Notification Model
-`drmHandleEvent()` call is used to handle events that are received by the `caller` from the `DRM` module.
-It can be used to receive notifications of events such as hotplug, mode change, page flip, and VBlank events.
+`drmHandleEvent()` is used to handle events that are received by the `caller` from the `DRM` module.
+Required supported event is page flip event.

 ### Blocking calls
 There are no blocking calls for this interface.